Rational homology and homotopy of high dimensional string links: The Koszul complexes

 In this section we will find a cofibrant replacement (the model structure we use in the category $\underset{\Omega}{\mbox{Rmod}}$ is the one whose weak equivalences and fibrations are levelwise), denoted by $C\qms$, of $\qms$.
+We cal this cofibrant replacement {\it Koszul resolution} of $\qms$.
+The idea of this construction is to use the fact that the right $\Omega$-module structure is the same as the right module structure over the commutative non-unital operad ${\mathcal C}om_+$ and then use the Koszul duality between the commutative and Lie operads.
 We will follow exactly the same steps as in \cite[Section 5 and Section 6]{aro_tur13}, where this was done for $r=1$.
-This cofibrant model will furnish us the so called \emph{Koszul dual} of $\qms$, which will be denoted by $K\qms$.
-We will also explicitly describe $C \qms$ (and then explicitly describe $K \qms$) in terms of certain spaces of colored forests.
+As an $\Omega$-module, $C\qms$ is freely generated by a symmetric sequence that we denote by $K\qms$ and we call it {\it Koszul dual} of $\qms$.\footnote{One should not confuse the terms {\it Koszul complexes}, which are complexes computing the (co)homology or homotopy of embedding spaces, {\it Koszul resolutions}, which refer to a cofibrant replacement of $\Omega$-modules, and {\it Koszul duals} which refer to symmetric sequences (in fact to right $co{\mathcal L}ie[1]$-comodules).} We will also explicitly describe $C \qms$ (and then explicitly describe $K \qms$) in terms of spaces of colored forests.

 Let us start with an explicit description of $C\qms$.
-Notice first that when $r =1$, $\qms$ is exactly the right $\Omega$-module $Q^m_s$ that appears in ~\cite[Section~5]{aro_tur13}.
-Notice also that $CQ^m_s$ is explicitly described in that section in terms of forests.
+For $r =1$, $\qms$ is exactly the right $\Omega$-module $Q^m_s$ that appears in ~\cite[Section~5]{aro_tur13}, where $CQ^m_s$ is explicitly described in terms of forests.
 Here we will describe $C \qms$ in a similar way, except that in our case we will get "colored forests" with $\{1, \cdots, r\}$ as the set of colours.
-The main idea of this construction is that right $\Omega$-module is the same thing as the right module over the operad $\mbox{Com}_+$ of commutative non-unital algebras (that is, $\mbox{Com}_+$ is the commutative operad with zero in arity zero).